-I know I’ve asked the above in my Adult years.
-I’ll be happy to answer!
-I know I can’t be the only one who was a little shaky about their knowledge of this early on.
-Let me fill you in!
+I know I’ve asked what a distribution company did for my music marketing in the past.
+Happy to answer!
+Since I can’t be the only one who was a little shaky about their knowledge of one.
+Let me fill you in on music distribution!

 A Distribution Company

-Distrokid – Announced the other day (today being 1/31/21) they are largest Distribution company Globally.
-I believe them!
-Far as I’m concerned there are pros and cons to being their customer but I only am one because they stood out when Googling years ago.
+Distrokid announced in January 2021 that they are largest Distribution company Globally.
+Makes sense!
+Far as I’m concerned there are pros and cons to being their customer.
+But I only am a customer because they stood out when Googling years ago.
 There’s nothing too fancy, there’s nothing in particular that’s missing.

-One questionable aspect of their approach is how they deal with auto-renewal of your annual membership fee.
+One questionable aspect of this digital distribution company’s approach is how they deal with auto-renewal of your annual membership fee.
 Make sure your credit card associated with them is always up-to-date.
 When you activate a new card, make your first stop following that Distrokids billing page.
-Why the urgency?
-If your card is out of date come time for them to bill you your annual fee and the card is declined, your account is shut down.
-The songs on Spotify distributed by Distrokid are removed from the platform.
-Seems a bit rash, right?
-What if I simply forgot my Distrokid login?

 I Can Get From Their Side Why This Is Done..
 Kind Of?